-Many pocket knife sharpening tools have three sharpening parts: the tungsten carbide V-slot, the ceramic slot and the diamond rods.
+Many pocket knife sharpening tools have three sharpening parts: the tungsten carbide V-slot, the ceramic slot, and the diamond rods.
 Each one is meant for a specific purpose where one can be used after the other.

 The tungsten carbide slot is meant for rough sharpening.
-This type of sharpening really scrapes off fibres of metal from your knife edge in order to bring out another layer of cutting edge.
+This type of sharpening really scrapes off fibers of metal from your knife edge in order to bring out another layer of cutting edge.
 This tends to be rough and wavy, very much unlike how the edge is straight from the factory.
 You get a new cutting edge but it does rough up the line of your sharp edge.